 Importantly, the report presents a comprehensive market size breakdown for iPSCs by Application, Technology, Cell Type and Geography (North America, Europe, Asia/Pacific, and RoW).
 It also presents total market size figures and growth rates through 2027.

 This global strategic report reveals:

-- Market size determinations with segmentation and forecasts through 2027
+- Market size determinations with segmentation and five-year forecasts

 - Clinical trial activity by type, region, phase, and sponsor

 - Patent analysis by applicant, type, date and region

 - iPSC industry partnerships, alliances, and IPOs

 This 327-page global strategic report will position you to: